kannanvijayan-zz/Thoughts/binjs_part1.md

 Native binaries load and start executing almost instantly, and not coincidentally, native executable formats specify almost no verification of the executable data.

-In this context load-time work involves parsing an executable file's object tables and doing initial linking, but (outside of cryptographic verification) native program loaders will avoid the high cost of doing byte-level verification of executables simply by not doing any verification at all.
+In this context load-time work involves parsing an executable file's section tables and doing initial linking, but native program loaders will avoid the high cost of doing byte-level verification of executables simply by not doing any verification at all.
 Consequently, if a program is malformed the best-case outcome is that it